DorkOS

 Insert and run

-Select a command to insert it into the chat.
-Optionally add arguments after the command name, then send the message.
+Select a command to insert it into the chat input.
+Add arguments after the command name if needed, then send.

 Command Discovery